purecloudlabs/gprovision/README.md

 ## building

+Modules are not supported yet; at least one of our dependencies needs changes before it'll work with modules.
+This repo may also need changes for modules.
+Thus, you will need to have GOPATH set up.

+Many packages can be built with `go build`, but the initramfs's, kernels, and integ tests require mage.

+### generated code

+Generated code is used in a number of packages and (with the exception of protocol buffer code) isn't included in the repo.
+If go-bindata is present, `go generate ./...` will suffice; otherwise, `mage bins:generate` will fetch the correct version and generate code.

+If you desire to re-generate pb code (for pkg/oss/pblog), remove `disabled ` from the go:generate line in gen.go first.
+You'll need protoc installed, as well as the plugins for grpc and go.

-### GOPATH, PATH
+### PATH (for mage)
 With bash on linux, run
     . ./bash_env.sh
 to set up your env.
-This also runs `dep ensure` if it looks like you haven't, and lists mage targets.
+This adds `bin/` to your PATH, runs `dep ensure` if it looks like you haven't, and lists mage targets.

-For other shells, you'll need to set GOPATH and update PATH to include the repo's `/bin` so that our `mage` is found before any version you may have installed.
+For other shells, you'll need to update PATH to include the repo's `/bin` so that our `mage` is found before any version you may have installed.

 ### TEMPDIR